 Finally, the CFO receives the invoices that require action, reviews, and approves them.
 But remember, the CFO is on vacation.
 With automation, it doesn’t matter.
 The CFO can review and approve from her smartphone while on vacation in just a few minutes.
 Now, there’s no need to wait a week and a half until the invoice is finally approved and the overall approval cycle is much shorter.
 Lastly, a payment is facilitated to the supplier and the process starts all over again.

 In this blog, we only discussed one scenario and a few benefits of automating your invoice and payment processes.
-If you want to learn more about AvidXchange, register for the webinar we’re hosting with AvidXchange on July 12th at 1pm EST to learn how automating your payables process can transform your workday.
+If you want to learn more about AvidXchange, read through some of our free resources to discover how automating your accounts payable processes will make your life easier.

 Download our free e-book to learn the 12 Benefits AP Automation to your Workday.